opringle/collaborative_filtering/README.md

 ## ToDo

-1. Create custom data iterators with negative sampling ratio as an arguement: https://github.com/apache/incubator-mxnet/blob/master/example/recommenders/negativesample.py.
+1. Create function which ingests a pandas df and outputs an mxnet NDArray iterator for all interaction data.
+This should then best wrapped by a custom negative sampling data iterator with sampling ratio as an arguement: https://github.com/apache/incubator-mxnet/blob/master/example/recommenders/negativesample.py.
 2. Think through a clean way to organize all input data and infer vocab size for each categorical variable (eg adding one more categorical variable does not require changes to model code)
 3. Find clean way to display HR@x as an mxnet custom evaluation metric